Commonwealth of Dominica

 Terrain: Mountainous volcanic island with rainforest cover.

-Nationality: Noun and adjective--Dominican (Dom-i-NEE-can).
+Nationality: Noun and adjective--Dominican (Dom-i-nee-can).

 Languages: English (official); a French patois is widely spoken.

-Type: Parliamentary democracy; republic within the Commonwealth.
+Type: Parliamentary democracy; republic within commonwealth.

 Independence: November 3, 1978.